orehren/acvt/docs/installation.qmd

 ### 2.1.
 Install the `academicCVtools` Package

-The `academicCVtools` package is not yet on CRAN, so you will need to install it directly from GitHub.
+The `academicCVtools` package is not on CRAN, so you will need to install it directly from GitHub.
 Open your R console and run the following commands:

 ```r
 # First, ensure you have the 'remotes' package installed